Who is leading the change

 - intersections between family violence and health and wellbeing initiatives

-In 2017, the LGBTI+ Family Violence Working Group (the Working Group) was formally established under the LGBTI+ Taskforce.
-Co-chaired by the Commissioner for Gender and Sexuality and Family Safety Victoria, the Working Group provided advice to government and the LGBTI+ Taskforce in relation to the implementation of the government’s family violence reform agenda as it relates to people from LGBTI+ communities.
+In 2017, the LGBTIQ+ Family Violence Working Group (the Working Group) was formally established under the LGBTIQ+ Taskforce.
+Co-chaired by the Commissioner for Gender and Sexuality and Family Safety Victoria (FSV), the Working Group provided advice to government and the LGBTIQ+ Taskforce in relation to the implementation of the government’s family violence reform agenda as it relates to people from LGBTIQ+ communities.

-In providing advice on research priorities, the Working Group and Family Safety Victoria consulted with other experts as needed including the Office for Women, Respect Victoria, the LGBTI+ Taskforce’s Health and Human Services Working Group, and the Intersex Expert Advisory Group (with the 2 latter groups being convened by the Department of Health and Human Services).
+In providing advice on research priorities, the Working Group and FSV consulted with other experts as needed including the Office for Women, Respect , the LGBTIQ+ Taskforce’s Health and Human Services Working Group, and the Intersex Expert Advisory Group (with the 2 latter groups being convened by the Department of Health and Human Services).

-Family Safety Victoria will identify and support research and practice development initiatives in collaboration with Respect Victoria as part of the first whole-of-government family violence research agenda, as well as through consultation across government and between the family violence and LGBTI+ specialist services sectors.
+FSV will identify and support research and practice development initiatives in collaboration with Respect Victoria as part of the first whole-of-government family violence research agenda, as well as through consultation across government and between the family violence and LGBTIQ+ specialist services sectors.

-A number of initiatives have been developed in relation to prevention of family violence against people from LGBTI+ communities, including a comprehensive literature review and recommendations by Our Watch (released May 2018); and the WeDeserve action research project for trans and gender diverse people experiencing family violence 4 year capacity building project led by Our Watch.
+A number of initiatives have been developed in relation to prevention of family violence against people from LGBTIQ+ communities, including a comprehensive literature review and recommendations by Our (launched May 2018); the action research project for trans and gender diverse people experiencing family violence; and a social marketing campaign on family violence for LGBTIQ+ Victorians.